 Already during her brief tenure in the Senate, Sen. Smith has added her voice to a September 2018 letter led by Senator Van Hollen, which 34 senators co-signed.
-This letter to President Trump pushed for the continued provision of $200 million in annual aid from the U.S. to the United Nations Relief and Works Agency (UNRWA), which administers critical humanitarian relief for the Palestinian people.
-The letter was prompted by the Trump administration’s decision to slash this aid, which had already been appropriated for Fiscal Year 2017, and it reiterated the importance of U.S. aid in the region for Israeli security.
-In 2020, Sen. Smith will be seeking a full term in the Senate with JStreetPAC’s support.
+This letter to President Trump pushed for the continued provision of $200 million in annual aid from the US to the United Nations Relief and Works Agency (UNRWA), which administers critical humanitarian relief for the Palestinian people.
+The letter was prompted by the Trump administration’s decision to slash this aid, which had already been appropriated for Fiscal Year 2017, and it reiterated the importance of US aid in the region for Israeli security.
+In 2019, she cosponsored Senate Resolution 234, which reaffirmed Congress’ support for a two-state solution and opposed annexation.